leonardopagliochini/QuantumC/docs/quantum_translate.md

 - Quantum operations are emitted in a purely classical simulation manner: actual quantum circuit synthesis is performed later by `q_arithmetics.py`.
-- Unary operators are parsed but currently not lowered nor translated.

 Despite these constraints, the pipeline is sufficient to map small imperative C fragments onto a sequence of quantum register manipulations while preserving the